translate/pootle/docs/features/actions.rst

 There are several subclasses of ExtensionAction defined, depending on the scope of the action.

-* ProjectAction is used when the action will apply to all or part of a project.
+* ``ProjectAction`` -- an action that will apply to all or part of a project.
-* LanguageAction is used when the action will apply to a language across multiple projects
+* ``LanguageAction`` -- an action that will apply to a language across multiple projects.
-* TranslationProjectAction is used when the action will apply to a single language within a project
+* ``TranslationProjectAction`` -- an action that will apply to a single language within a project.
-* StoreAction is used when the action will apply only to a single translation file (store) within a specific language and project
+* ``StoreAction`` -- an action that will apply only to a single translation file (store) within a specific language and project.

 .. _actions#properties: